Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: 2D Dirac fermions with quenched gravitational disorder: Results

 Here $L$ is the system size and $l_{\mathsf{el}}$ denotes the elastic impurity scattering length.
 The bare conductance $G_0 = \nu(\e) D(\e)$, where $\nu(\e)$ is the density of states and $D(\e)$ is the diffusion constant, at the single-particle energy $\e$.
 Fixing the disorder strength fixes $G_0$ at each energy.
 Increasing the system size $L$ should then reduce multifractality according to Eq.~(\ref{AII_Delta}), as the system flows slowly towards a ``supermetallic'' phase at infinite $L$.

-We plot the evolution of the density of states (DoS) and density of critical states (DoCS) as a function of system size in Fig.~\ref{Fig--NSeriesDoCS}.
-Results are presented for typical realizations of the disorder, with the same dimensionless disorder strength $\lambda = 0.240$ utilized to obtain Figs.~\ref{Fig--Maps} and \ref{Fig--DoS,D(q)}.
-The main observation is that more of the spectrum at intermediate energies becomes critical (instead of plane-wave-like) with increasing system size.
-This is the \emph{opposite} behavior expected from the symplectic metal class AII in Eqs.~(\ref{AII_Delta}) and (\ref{AII_G(L)}).
-Instead, the results shown in Fig.~\ref{Fig--NSeriesDoCS} indicate that more of the spectrum saturates to the universal, critical multifractal spectrum shown in Fig.~\ref{Fig--DoS,D(q)}(b).
-Finally, in Fig.~\ref{Fig--N_Series}, we show the finite-size scaling of two particular multifractal dimensions with system size.
-At each system size $N$, the dimensions are computed from an energy bin wherein the DoCS is maximized relative to the DoS.
+We plot the evolution of the density of states (DOS) and density of critical states (DOCS) as a function of system size for models (b), (d), and (e) in Figs.~\ref{Fig--NSeriesDOCS(b)}--\ref{Fig--NSeriesDOCS(e)}.
+These plots exhibit no discernible systematic variation with system size.
+This is not consistent with weak antilocalization behavior expected from the symplectic metal class AII in Eqs.~(\ref{AII_Delta}) and (\ref{AII_G(L)}).

+Finally, in Figs.~\ref{Fig--N_Series(b)} and \ref{Fig--N_Series(d)}, for the robust stacking models (b) and (d) we exhibit the finite-size scaling of two particular multifractal dimensions with system size.
+Results are shown for the same 6 disorder strengths $\lambda$ employed in Figs.~\ref{Fig--DOS(b)}, \ref{Fig--DOS(d)}, \ref{Fig--Dirt_Series_Dq(b)}, and \ref{Fig--Dirt_Series_Dq(d)}.
+At each system size $N$, the dimensions are computed from an energy bin wherein the DOCS is maximized relative to the DOS.
+These figures indicate a possible very weak dependence of the dimensions on the disorder strength.
+This is very different from the symplectic metal prediction in Eqs.~(\ref{AII_Delta}) and (\ref{AII_G(L)}), which would instead imply a linear dependence of the dimensions on the disorder strength (proportional to $1/G_0$).